-The information below tells you how to view your personal timetable online, how you can look at other timetables e.g a module, and information if you wish to make bookings, in teaching space, for a student society and viewing next year's DRAFT timetable.
+The information below tells you how to view your personal timetable online, how you can look at other timetables e.g a module, making bookings, in teaching space, for a student society and viewing next year's DRAFT timetable.

 Links on the right hand side of this page also show you how you can import your timetable into an electronic calendar (ICal) and viewing timetables via the iSheffield app.
 There are also links to the Campus Map and to the University Semester and Term dates.

 Your timetable opens at the current week of the academic year (or the first week of the year if you are viewing ahead of the start of the year).
 The top (centre) of the window shows the dates of the week and the week number e.g. 1(S2) = Week 1 of Semester 2.

 At the top left of the window you can see a left and right arrow - to the left of your name.
 Use these to navigate to the Next or Previous week of your timetable.